Get all the latest data for Glasgow

 So, is now a good time?

-The strongest signal is that Glasgow property prices are growing modestly (around 5% per year) while rents are rising faster (around 6%), which means the market is supported by real demand rather than speculation.
+The strongest signal is that Glasgow house prices are rising slowly while Greater Glasgow rents are still rising faster, which means the market is supported by rental income.

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult a professional before making any decisions.
+This is not financial or investment advice, because we do not know your personal situation, your budget, your mortgage terms or your risk tolerance, so you should do your own research.

 Is it smart to buy now in Glasgow, or should I wait as of 2026?